Piyush811999/blog/src/posts/On Pizza or Something.md

 I've been scrolling through Netflix's library which has over 10k titles, but I can't find anything to watch.

-I've been scrolling through my game library there are 100's games at my fingertips, just 10 years ago 15 15-year-old old me would have gone nuts, I am living the future he dreamed of but there's just one problem, I can't find anything to play.
+I've been scrolling through my game library on my playstation there are 100's games at my fingertips, just 10 years ago 15-year-old me would have gone nuts, I am living the future he dreamed of but there's just one problem, I can't find anything to play.

 My to-do list has a lot of Items that could be done.
 But I don't want to.